bcgov/sso-requests/app/jest/my-dashboard/README.md

   - Test Coverage:
     1. THEN there should have the button name displaied as `+ Create a New Role`;
-    2. WHEN client click on the `+ Create a New Role` button, THEN the `Create New Role` modal will show up, THEN client should be able to input some keywords into the text-input-bar;
+    2. WHEN client click on the `+ Create a New Role` button, THEN the `Create New Role` module will show up, THEN client should be able to input some keywords into the text-input-bar;
     3. THEN there should have corresponding environment tab(s) been displaied in the tab list, such as `Dev`, `Test`, `Prod`;
     4. THEN there should have the table column header displaied as `Role Name`;